RamboRogers/deadmansinternet/README.md

 - Updated the endpoint to /data instead of /api and moved to seconds as a unit of measurement to allow easier charting.
 - Add mDNS to the project to allow easier discovery.

+### Recent Updates 2024-10-06

+ - Discovered that the wifi was not reconnecting properly so added reconnect functionality.

 ### Future Enhancements

 - **Customization**: The project is open-source, and contributions are welcome!
 Feel free to fork the repository and add your improvements.